jhsware/create-inferno-app-experimental/docusaurus/docs/adding-bootstrap.md

 ## Using a Custom Theme

-> Note: this feature is available with `react-scripts@2.0.0` and higher.
+> Note: this feature is available with `inferno-scripts@2.0.0` and higher.

 Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).

-As of `react-scripts@2.0.0` you can import `.scss` files.
+As of `inferno-scripts@2.0.0` you can import `.scss` files.
 This makes it possible to use a package's built-in Sass variables for global style preferences.

-To enable `scss` in Create React App you will need to install `sass`.
+To enable `scss` in Create Inferno App you will need to install `sass`.

 ```sh
 npm install sass